 10. Get ready for post-wedding blues

-You might not understand it, but dating, pursuing and being pursued, courtship, planning, wedding, the honeymoon is one long emotional high.
+You might not understand it, but dating, pursuing, planning, the wedding, the honeymoon is one long emotional high.
 Get ready for the “now what?” after a couple of weeks or months.

 It sneaks up on you and might not come in the form of the question I just stated.

 It might come in the shape of a little unsettling deep in your soul, a ticking in your stomach as you adjust to the simplicity, normal-hood, everyday-ness of marriage.